“The Quebec Community Groups Network, an Anglophone umbrella group, has chosen 10 organizations to receive $1 million in federal funding.”

 You can read the tribute: Graham Fraser.

-Last Thursday, a contingent from our sister community of French-speaking Ontario was present during the Community Awards ceremony to honour with us the passing of MP Mauril Bélanger.
+A contingent from our sister community in French-speaking Ontario was present during the Community Awards ceremony to mark the passing of Official Languages champion Mauril Bélanger.

 Mauril left us much stronger.
 Confronted by an unrelenting affliction, he responded with unwavering dignity and quiet courage.
 Mauril lived and then left this life with character, fortitude, determination and inner strength.
 His example, his inspiration, his grace, his courage shall ‘all of us command’.

-For the occasion, his late wife Catherine Bélanger said a few words, expressing her gratitude for this tribute.
+For the occasion, his wife Catherine Bélanger said a few words expressing her gratitude for the tribute to her late husband.

-You can also watch the video made by Jacques Bourbeau from Global Ottawa that was presented during the ceremony.
+You can also view the news report by Jacques Bourbeau from Global Ottawa that was presented during the ceremony.

 During our Community Awards ceremony on October 27, a special tribute was extended to Dr. Victor Goldbloom in light of his recent passing last spring.